Believe it or not, taxes for bloggers are pretty straightforward and easy to manage.

 Do your homework by checking out the details on what your state and county requires.

-Here are the two tools I’ve used to help manage my own taxes as a blogger throughout the years, making the process of managing my entire business a lot simpler.
+Here are the tools I’ve used to help manage my own taxes as a blogger throughout the years, making the process of managing my entire business a lot simpler.

 - Separating all of your personal and business expenses